 Have you visited the Vatican?
 What was your experience?

-Disclaimer: My Italian Diaries believes in full transparency when it comes to writing about products and services.
+Disclaimer: I believe in full transparency when it comes to writing about products and services.
 I was invited by The Roman Guy to try their “Early Access Vatican Gold Tour”, but my views of the experience stay independent from that invitation.
 I would never recommend something that I wouldn’t willingly pay for myself.